ryangadams/Ubersicht-Spotify-widget/README.md

 Link to Ubersicht http://tracesof.net/uebersicht/#comment-1445259628

-Drop SpotifyCurrentTrack.coffee in you Ubersicht widgets folder and away you go!
+Drop all the files in this repo in you Ubersicht widgets folder and away you go!
+You may need to grant permission to Ubersicht to control your computer.

-You may need to adjust the "top" and "left" position to suite your display
+You may need to adjust the "top" and "left" position to suit your display